39 Thoughtful Employee Recognition & Appreciation Ideas for 2019

 Check it this video of one of our recent Crush It Calls:

 13. Gift custom action figures

 RoundPegg is in the business of culture and engagement.
-They know how to keep employee recognition ideas from getting stale within their own walls.
+They know how to keep creative employee recognition ideas from getting stale within their own walls.
 They offer every new hire their very own action figure.

 14. Make employee recognition part of your lingo

 Sometimes, Content Manager Chloe Deiulis says, a simple “thank you” is all it takes.
 Reward Gateway, an employee engagement platform, delivers digital thank yous through its peer-to-peer recognition program, where tailored eCards help bring company values front and center.
 She says,